timkuijsten/node-chroot/README.md

 * group {String}  optional group name or id, defaults to the entry in /etc/groups of `user`

 ## Notes
-* environment variables and open file descriptors are not cleared
+* open file descriptors and environment variables (except for PWD) are not cleared

 ## License